Herman Feshbach Prize in Theoretical Nuclear Physics

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-The deadline for submission of nominations for the 2015 prize was July 1, 2014.
+The deadline for submission of nominations has passed.
 Please check back later this Fall for the deadline for the next prize.
 The nomination package must include:

 A letter of not more than 5,000 characters evaluating the qualifications of the nominee(s).